-MBI and BSGI are not used in women who are pregnant.
+MBI is not used in women who are pregnant.

 For more information about MBI, click here.